Did you know it’s been 25 years since Aladdin came out? (Thanks, Emma Cox! – @scyian) It’s enough to make me feel old.

-At times this is inconvenient, like when I introduce myself to someone at conference and they gently remind me that we’ve met at several conferences before.
+At times this is inconvenient, like when I introduce myself to someone at a conference and they gently remind me that we’ve met at several conferences before.
 Same thing at meetings.

 Fortunately I can smile sweetly, which usually stops them being too mad.